raghav-misra/dom-canvas/readme.md

 # dom-canvas:

-Leveraging the power of CSS animations and the Document Object Model to create a faster, more powerful canvas.
+Leveraging the power of CSS and the DOM to create a faster, more powerful canvas.

 ## What is this?